 A category of human inhabitation related to the reality of a way of life; not an instrumental field of quantifiable flows of money, services, resources,…, which, in any case, is nought but the figments of a quantifiable imagination.
 Different from other categories like countryside or fiction or wasteland, which we also inhabit.
 A way of life involves love and death [love-hate, enemy-friend, individual-collective, production-exchange, life-death].

 Words and images collaborate, to think together what they cannot think alone.

-Like Rossi’s collective memory, except instead of recuperating the enduring forms of the city (= the signifiers of the city), it generates the endless repetition of urbanisation (= empty signifiers).
+Like Rossi’s collective memory, except instead of recuperating the enduring forms of the city (= the signifiers of the city which make our lives meaningful and make inhabitation possible), it generates the endless repetition of urbanisation (= empty signifiers).

-Language is a labyrinth, only you never escape till you die.
+Language is a labyrinth, only you never escape it till you die.

 There is only ever one path, it is continuous, you never leave it, and you never know where it is going.

 The principle function of management is to alienate workers from their labour.
 The best demonstration of management is what is happening to students and teachers at Universities.

 Meaning is imaginary sense, sense is the landscape whose landmarks orient you for action.